johnjairo25/text-based-adventures/README.md

 An implementation of a type of Text Based Adventures games.

-It provides options to play the text.adventures.game either locally (console) or via SMS using Twilio's Webhooks for SMS.
+It provides options to play the game either locally (console) or via SMS using Twilio's Webhooks for SMS.